jgajera/React-WorldBank-API-UI/README.md

-View the app here: [https://jgajera.github.io/React-WorldBank-API-UI/](https://jgajera.github.io/React-WorldBank-API-UI/)

-# Intro

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It charts out three sections of World Development Indicators from WorldBank data using their public API.

+View the app here: [https://jgajera.github.io/React-WorldBank-API-UI/](https://jgajera.github.io/React-WorldBank-API-UI/)

-## Available Scripts
+## Getting Started

 In the project directory, you can run: